 My understanding is that the 10 hypothetical searches mentioned do include searches that could return local pack results, as otherwise they would have explicitly said so.

 Will Google BERT affect tracked local rankings?

-If you’re using a rank tracking tool like BrightLocal you may start to see a change in your organic and local rankings, but only once the update has fully rolled out and once those sites which have benefited from the update have seen a knock-on impact on their overall rankings for short-tail keywords.
+If you’re using a local rank tracking tool like BrightLocal you may start to see a change in your organic and local rankings, but only once the update has fully rolled out and once those sites which have benefited from the update have seen a knock-on impact on their overall rankings for short-tail keywords.